Human error likely caused Swinomish Reservation train derailment, official says

 Last week’s derailment happened as the train was headed toward a BNSF-controlled swing bridge over the Swinomish Channel, a waterway connecting Skagit and Padilla bays from south to north.
 The bridge typically stays perpendicular to allow boat traffic to pass, but a bridge operator aligns the bridge with the tracks if train traffic is anticipated.

-Devices on either side of the bridge called “derails” are in place to stop trains if the bridge is not aligned.
+Devices on either side of the bridge called “derails” are intended to stop trains if the bridge is not aligned.
 The devices are typically used in places where there is a risk of more severe damage or injuries if the train is allowed to proceed past the derail point.

-When train crews head toward the swing bridge on Swinomish land, they can likely see if it’s in place, but they can’t see the position of the derail device below them, said Herb Krohn, the legislative director for the SMART Transportation Divsion, which represents railway workers.
-Typically the bridge operator would give them the “OK” to proceed, but it appears there was a miscommunication in last week’s derailment.
+When train crews head toward the swing bridge on Swinomish land, they can likely see if it’s in place, but they can’t see the position of the derail device below them, said Herb Krohn, legislative director for the SMART Transportation Division, which represents railway workers.
+Typically the bridge operator would give them the “OK” to proceed, but it appears there was a miscommunication in last week’s derailment, and all the necessary steps to permit safe train movement — like taking the derailer devices out of operation — were not completed in time.

 The derailment occurred when the lead locomotive struck a fixed derail device, forcing the train engines to topple on the south side of the tracks, a federal official told The Seattle Times in an email.
 The official was unauthorized to speak publicly about the incident.